 This April saw TDL reach a big milestone, we are 10 years old!
-It might have sneaked by without much celebration due to COVID restrictions (the team will make up for that as soon as we can though), but it’s given me an opportunity to reflect on some of the highs, lows, and lessons learnt during the last 10 years.
+It might have sneaked by without much celebration due to COVID restrictions (the team will make up for that as soon as we can though), but it’s given me an opportunity to reflect on some of the highs, lows, and lessons learnt relating to the world of bid & tender design over the past decade.

 TDL creative bid design